kubedb/docs/docs/concepts/catalog/mongodb.md

 - Name format: `{Original MongoDB image verion}-{modification tag}`

 We modify original MongoDB docker image to support MongoDB clustering and re-tag the image with v1, v2 etc. modification tag.
-An image with higher modification tag will have more feature than the images with lower modification tag.
+An image with higher modification tag will have more features than the images with lower modification tag.
 Hence, it is recommended to use MongoDBVersion crd with highest modification tag to enjoy the latest features.

 ### spec.version